 - Closest Town: Fruita (13mi), Loma (16mi), Grand Junction (25mi)

-- Specs: 35 total campsites in a challenging environment for large vehicles
+- Specs: 35 total campsites in a challenging environment for large vehicles; first-come, first-serve

 - Amenities: 4 vault toilets, fire rings, picnic tables, access to world-class mountain biking trails